honcharenko13/Friends-iOS/README.md

 # Friends-iOS

-App load data with random users from server, you can add friend to your database using Core Data.
-Then app allow to see detail information about each friend, also remove from friends and forgive selected friend.
+App loads data with random users from server, you can add friend to your database using Core Data.
+Then app allows to see detail information about each friend, also to remove from friends and to forgive selected friend.